The Case of GE Digital Transformation – Discussing Its Success And FailureCigniti Technologies

 - Having the right leaders driving the digital wagon

 - Upskilling the workforce for the digital tomorrow

 - Establishing a seamless communication channel

 - Upgrading the existing procedures with digital technologies

 - Managing the change proactively

 There is no silver bullet that can ensure the success of digital transformation.
-If resources were sufficient for guaranteeing success, there would not be an abundance of failure stories of the big-shot organizations’ digital transformation efforts.
+If resources were sufficient to guarantee success, there would not be many failure stories of the big-shot organizations’ digital transformation efforts.

 Enterprise digital transformation requires deep strategizing and meticulous implementation.
 By achieving an ideal balance between digital innovation and organizational objectives, digital transformation implementation can be successful.